 - Most paid Google Play apps cost less than 1 USD.

-As most Android apps are offered for free, kids can’t help installing them.
-On the one hand, using an app to study and obtain new skills sounds like a good idea.
-On the other hand, children mostly use apps for fun and don’t think a lot about safety.
+As most Android apps are offered for free, our youngest one can’t help installing them.
+While using an app to study and obtain new skills sounds like a good idea, they mostly use apps for fun and don’t think a lot about safety.

 Of course, both paid and free apps can hide insecurities for users.
 However, free apps come with greater risks: